okjuan/okjuan.github.io/_posts/2023-01-28-progress-without-planning.md

 Curiosity and appetite, though they may take you in new directions, make for great fuel.
 Working by willpower, on the other hand, drains you.

-Some impulses exist to chase new directions with no care for where they lead.
+Unsupervised impulses can lead us down paths not worth pursuing.
-I try to guide myself gently onto one of various paths I'm carving.
+I try to guide myself gently onto one of various directions I've consciously chosen.
-I move in unpredictable bursts in different directions but I move freely and generally in good directions.
+I move in unpredictable bursts but I move freely.
+I make progress in uneven quantities but I make progress.